umar006/update-comic-bookmarks-extensions/README.md

   - [AsuraScans](https://asuratoon.com/)
   - [LuminousScans](https://luminousscans.net/)
 - It relies on the availability and structure of comics' website, so any changes to their site's structure may affect its functionality.
+- Some comic titles that have single quote (') or curly single quote (’) may fail to be updated.

 ---